Omar95-A/Web-App-Project-1/README.md

 # Web App Project 1

 > Web application using HTML, CSS, Javascript, JQuery, and Sass.
 A web application called `Tech-Ak` that contains a number of pages such as Dashboard, Settings, Profile, Projects, Courses, Friends, Files and Plans pages.
+To be clear, the images in this website are of people that do not exist.
+They are not real, they are from a site that offers images of fake people AI generated.
+The names are also fake names.

 ### Project In Progress ⚙️